senashn/senashn/README.md

 ###

-<p align="left">My name is Sena and I'm an AI & Mechatronics Engineer from İstanbul.</p>
+<p align="left">My name is Sena and I'm an AI Research & Mechatronics Engineer from İstanbul.</p>

 ###